orientechnologies/orientdb-docs/source/Configuration.md

 ##### memory.directMemory.trackMode

-If 'track mode' is switched on then following steps are performed: 1. direct memory JMX bean is registered.
-2. You may check amount of allocated direct memory as property of JMX bean.
-3. If memory leak is detected then JMX event will be fired.
-This mode provides big overhead and may be used only for testing purpose.
+If 'track mode' is switched on, then the following steps are performed: 1. direct memory JMX bean is registered.
+2. You may check amount of allocated direct memory as a property of the JMX bean.
+3. If a memory leak is detected, then a JMX event will be fired.
+This mode causes a large overhead and should be used for testing purposes only..

 ```
 Setting name...: memory.directMemory.trackMode